 - You need a BigQuery project, so you can either select an existing project or create a new one.

 - Next, you need a dataset within this project; either select an existing dataset or create a new one.

 - Within the dataset, you need to create a new table.

 - You will need to create a table schema predefined for the data you want to retrieve.
-See Creating and Using Tables in the Google BigQuery documentation for details on the standard format.
+See Create and Use Tables in the Google BigQuery documentation for details on the standard format.
 But you will need to create a specific schema for the settings you’ve set up in the Google Cloud Pub/Sub connection in BlueConic, to account for the data that will stream through the firehose.
 One approach is to use a JSON example file with your BlueConic data, with schema autodetection in BigQuery.

 Make note of your topic, project, dataset, and table names.
 This example uses these sample names:

 See Sample firehose messages for details on the JSON format the Google Cloud Pub/Sub connection will use to stream through the firehose.

 Be aware that changes to BlueConic profile properties that are being exported are not automatically carried over to the BigQuery schema.
 Any added profile properties will also require changes to the BigQuery table.